HarshB2003/WebApp_python/README.md

-# pyscript-demos
+# developing web applications with python
-Trying to learn python and running some demos
+Trying to learn web development with python and running some demos